Turkey’s Erdogan ordered banks to move Iran cash, says Reza Zarrab

 Asked who was referring to, Zarrab named Erdogan, who was then prime minister and is now president of Turkey.

-There was a stir in the courtroom, which was packed with Turkish media covering the trial of Halkbank deputy general manager Mehmet Hakan Atilla.
+There was a stir in the courtroom, which was packed with Turkish media covering the Atilla trial.

 The jury was shown a transcript of a second call in which Zarrab said that by the following week the Zirrat and Vakif banks "will also be engaged."